Jacodom/react-coding-challenge-mdev/README.md

     `npm run start`

-4) Go to your prefered web browser and Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+4) Go to your preferred web browser and Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 If you want to build the app for production: